kav2k/patreon_letter/README.md

 It's a valuable communication tool that works both ways, connecting creators and their fans.

-The platform enjoys transparency, with patrons being able to estimate the level of support a creator is already getting (though we now learn just how unpredictable the nature of creator fees was).
+The platform enjoys transparency, with patrons being able to estimate the level of support a creator is already getting (though we are now learning just how unpredictable the nature of creator fees was).

 It enjoys a network effect: once "onboarded", **a patron is likely to pledge for other creators on the same platform due to drastically reduced friction.**